 Celebrity Fan Fest

 San Antonio’s premier comic con, is excited to welcome

 He began by starting a drama club in high school and becoming the president of the club.
-After putting on several plays and getting a taste for performing in front of an audience, he attended Benedict College where he was mentored and groomed his drama professor Scott Blanks.
+After putting on several plays and getting a taste for performing in front of an audience he attended Benedict College where he was mentored and groomed his drama professor Scott Blanks.
 After transferring to the University of South Carolina where he attained a B.A. degree in theater, Mike went on to study at Mason Gross School of the Arts under renowned acting teachers William Esper and Maggie Flanigan.

-The following year, he received exceptional reviews for his turn as CJ Memphis a guitar-playing blues singer in the 2005 revival of the Pulitzer prize winning “A Soldier’s Play.”
+The following year he received exceptional reviews for his turn as CJ Memphis a guitar-playing blues singer in The 2005 revival of the Pulitzer prize winning “A Soldier’s Play.”
 The play had been a big off-Broadway success and was made into a movie starring Denzel Washington and many of Hollywood’s up-and-coming African-American actors in 1984.
 Mike kept his nose to the grindstone with a role in Adam Bock’s new play “Drunken City” that world premiered at Playwrights Horizon in 2008.